-Society for Advancement of Management, Inc. (SAM) is a nonprofit organization established in 1912 and founded to promote the scientific study of the principles governing organized efforts in industrial and economic life.
+Welcome and thank you for visiting the Society for Advancement of Management (SAM) a nonprofit organization established in 1912 and founded to promote the scientific study of the principles governing organized efforts in industrial and economic life.
 Today, we fulfill this mission through the study of management theory and practice.

 Chapters can invite professional business leaders to be members of the campus chapter and serve as mentors to students.
 This is a valuable way to engage students and help them prepare for future employment.